 - Adult Mini Courses: Designed for self-organized groups of twelve to fifteen people, mini courses consist of three docent-led sessions, held once a week for three consecutive weeks.

-New docents attend an intensive, one-and-a-half year training program, supervised by the Associate Director for Education.
+New docents attend an intensive, one-and-a-half year training program, supervised by the Diane W. and James E. Burke Associate Director for Education.
 Training takes place twice a week during the academic year and consists of lectures, gallery sessions, research, and presentations to fellow trainees and other docents.
 Docents continue their education throughout their years of service by attending docent meetings, participating in study groups, attending gallery talks, and taking trips with fellow docents to other regional museums.
-Every two to three years, the Associate Director for Education develops an international tour, open to docents and their spouses, which focuses on specific areas of the collection.
+Every two to three years, the Diane W. and James E. Burke Associate Director for Education develops an international tour, open to docents and their spouses, which focuses on specific areas of the collection.

 Ambassadors are essential to the Museum’s front-line team, welcoming all visitors to the Museum with a warm reception, gallery orientation, and additional information as needed.
-Launched in Fall 2015, the Museum is honored to have a core of Museum Ambassadors dedicated to providing exceptional support to all visitors.
+The program launched in fall 2015, and the Museum is honored to have a core of Museum Ambassadors dedicated to providing exceptional support to all visitors.

-Museum Ambassadors complete 1 to 2 shifts at the Information Desk every month.
+Museum Ambassadors complete one or two shifts at the Information Desk every month.
 The primary responsibilities at the Information Desk are: